-In reality, true barbecue—not grilling a steak, but low, slow smoking—is based on cheap, unappealing cuts of meat.
+In reality, true barbecue—not hot dogs and hamburgers, but low, slow smoking—is based on cheap, unappealing cuts of meat.
 Smoking improves these less than desirable cuts with the low temperatures and super slow cooking times.
-So, if you don't have a lot of patience, smoking is not for you.
+(Warning: if you don't have a lot of patience when it comes to cooking, smoking is not for you.)

 The Smoking Process

 Smoking is a method of cooking that is low (in temperature) and slow (in time).
 The cooking process usually lasts for more than 30 minutes a pound, but it can be much longer—there are times when the meat can be in the smoker for up to 20 hours.
 Many good, lean cuts of meat would dry out and become inedible after cooking for this long; however, tougher cuts need this length of time to tenderize and become enjoyable to eat.

 Cuts of meat that we tend to think of as "bad" or low-quality can handle this prolonged heat.
 In fact, meat that is full of fat and connective tissues (collagen) is best in the smoker.
 The meat will actually improve and come out tender, flavorful, and downright delicious.
 This is because as the collagen slowly breaks down, it turns into sugars which sweeten the meat and keep it moist during smoking; additionally, the smoke has time to infuse the meat with the signature smokey taste.

 We can look to traditional barbecue meals when determining the best cuts for the smoker.
 The classic meats of barbecue are generally beef brisket, pork shoulder, and ribs.
 These cuts are tough, chewy meats and generally so poor in quality that they are not good when cooked using other cooking methods.